Codyjames345/CAGS4LIFE/README.md

 A private survival server built around **Create** and tech mods — automate everything, build factories, ride trains, and survive together.
 Nothing serious really, I created this server with the intent to participate in a lil tomfoolery here and there.

 Note - you have to be a member of my Discord server to join this server, _don't even think about it bots!_.
+This is enforced by a whitelist managed by the Simple Discord Link plugin's access control.

 **Minecraft 1.21.1 · NeoForge 21.1.229**